-As of June 30, 2016, the Company determined that all the held for sale criteria have been met for the vessel Harrier and reviewed its carrying amount in the books compared to the fair market value less the selling expenses.
+As of June 30, 2016, the Company determined that all the held for sale criteria were met for the vessel Harrier and reviewed its carrying amount in the books compared to the fair market value less the selling expenses.
 The review indicated that such carrying amount is in excess of the fair market value less the selling expenses.
-Therefore, the Company recorded a loss of \$115,000 in its Condensed Consolidated Statement of Operations and classified the carrying amount of the vessel as a current asset in its Condensed Consolidated Balance Sheet.
+Therefore, the Company recorded a loss of \$115,000 in its condensed consolidated statement of operations and classified the carrying amount of the vessel as a current asset in its condensed consolidated balance Sheet.
 On July 13, 2016, the Company sold the vessel Harrier for \$3.2 million, after brokerage commissions and associated selling expenses.
 The vessel was delivered to the buyers on the same day.
 A portion of the proceeds was used towards repayment of the term loan under the First Lien Facility.

-On August 2, 2016, the Company signed a memorandum of agreement to sell the vessel Kittiwake for \$4.2 million after brokerage commission and associated selling expenses.
-The vessel is expected to be delivered in the third quarter of 2016.
+On September 6, 2016, the Company sold the vessel Kittiwake for \$4.0 million, after brokerage commission and associated selling expenses and recorded a net gain of approximately \$316,000 in the third quarter of 2016.
+A portion of the proceeds was used towards repayment of the term loan under the First Lien Facility.